 Year 12 French students have a go at making flammekueche, a dish from the region of Alsace.
-German (Option) Year 13 The teaching of German at this level is theme-based including topics such as tourism, Berlin, the environment and a film study.
-Vocabulary, grammatical constructions and idioms are consolidated at Level 3 to enable you to use the language as flexibly as possible.
-You will present class seminars in German and are encouraged to develop a critical approach to the language and culture.
-There is an emphasis on speaking German as much as possible in class.
-You are encouraged to reinforce your vocabulary acquisition through Language Perfect, an effective online learning resource.
-Assessment develops linguistic skills in preparation for tertiary study.
-Throughout the year you will assemble pieces for a portfolio of spoken interactions and a written portfolio of texts.
-Students have the opportunity to participate in the Goethe Language Competition in Term 3.
-Technology The great growling engine of change - Technology."
+Te Reo Māori (Option) Year 12 In Year 12 Te Reo Māori students should be able to engage in discussions with their peers and teachers in Te Reo Māori, understanding much of what is said.
+They will be able to read Te Reo Māori and understand a variety of texts.
+Students will broaden their vocabulary and use it in context in both oral and written forms.
+The extended use of Te Reo Māori in class will elevate their understanding with emphasis on tikanga and whanaungatanga.
+Students will prepare for external exams through practising examination techniques, using laptops for e-learning, vocabulary revision and independent research.
+Topics may include The Natural World - Te Taiao and Language Revitalisation in Aotearoa - Te Ora o Te Reo.
+Year 13 Te Reo Māori is offered at Level 3 for NCEA and builds on the Level 2 programme.
+Level 3 has a focus on levels 7 and 8 of the National Curriculum.
+Students will embellish their writing skills, improve their fluency in oral language skills and be able to read a variety of text.
+Technology GG The great growling engine of change - Technology."
 ALVIN TOFFLER Developing a brief to 'fitness for purpose', and providing a suitable outcome for your stakeholder is the requirement for the Technological process of planning.
 Prototyping plays a large part in this process.
 Project management tools and economy of time, as well as independent learning, and showing initiative are key factors at this level of learning.
 Digital Technology (Option) Year 12 You will explore programming concepts in detail, with a focus on functions and arrays using the Python language.
 Web development extends understanding of CSS and JavaScript and students will explore a more diverse range of design options.
 You will also complete written reports, exploring information management.
 Year 13 The Year 13 course requires you to specialise in a particular area of digital technologies while using the skills of the last few years in programming concepts.
 You will use Python, CSS, Javascript and extend your web development, exploring a more diverse range of design options.
 You will have the opportunity to work closely with a real world stakeholder and learn first hand about technology in the workplace.
-Students interested in pursuing Scholarship have the opportunity to synthesise their linguistic skills and apply language in an authentic context using native speakers to assist.
-Te Reo Māori (Option) Year 12 In Year 12 Te Reo Māori students should be able to engage in discussions with their peers and teachers in Te Reo Māori, understanding much of what is said.
-They will be able to read Te Reo Māori and understand a variety of texts.
-Students will broaden their vocabulary and use it in context in both oral and written forms.
-The extended use of Te Reo Māori in class will elevate their understanding with emphasis on tikanga and whanaungatanga.
-Students will prepare for external exams through practising examination techniques, using laptops for e-learning, vocabulary revision and independent research.
-Topics may include The Natural World - Te Taiao and Language Revitalisation in Aotearoa - Te Ora o Te Reo.